 Assist with other special projects as assigned.

-No major sources of discomfort, standard office environment; regular exposure to video terminal displays.
+Regular exposure to video terminal displays.

 Authorized by Classification/Compensation, Human Resources